griffithlab/pmbio.org/_posts/0010-03-01-AWS_AMI_Setup.md

 # for full functionality R and the libraries gsalib, ggplot2, reshape, gplots should be installed
 ```

+#### VEP 93.4
+Describes dependencies for VEP 93.4, used in this course for variant annotation.
 ```bash
 # VEP
 sudo apt-get update -y && sudo apt-get install -y \